audrasjb/contextual-adminbar-color/readme.txt

 == Changelog ==

+= 0.2 =
+* Plugin initial version, now on WordPress.org!

 = 0.1 =
-* Plugin initial commit.
-Works fine :)
+* Plugin initial version, only released on GitHub.